-You got to listen to the result of your actions, accept your behavior and make a change for better.
+You got to listen to the result of your actions, accept your behavior, and make a change for the better.

 Orange is the new black has always been full of the real stuff, life lessons, and deep quotes.
 It’s hard to catch them all.
 Each character of the show has a thorough backstory and it was so emotional to see them all again.
 Even for the last time.
 I’m not gonna talk about each character cuz that would take a while.

 I was surprised how quickly and lamely they got rid of the Daddy.
-Sure it was one season character and I couldn’t expect any more from them but I still felt kinda cheated.
+Sure it was a one-season character and I couldn’t expect any more from them but I still felt kinda cheated.

 Good move with the Badison.
 That was just unnecessary character only to show how annoying a person can be.

 Speaking of annoying, Lornas xenophobic rants were gross but I still couldn’t make myself hate her.
 Her kid’s death was the final straw to her completely losing her mind.
 Red losing her mind because of dementia.
 Nicky’s new love interest Shani sending back to the country with the alarming treatment of women including vaginal mutilations and in Shani’s case actual certain death after her deportation from America.
 I love how Nicky handled losing her crew thought.

 Put on some red lipstick and wing it.